Skip to main content

 “We need to change the outdated perception that agriculture is back-breaking, unprofitable work for an old, tired generation,” she said.
 Agriculture has much to offer educated entrepreneurial young people.

+Kaunda recalls someone asking her, “As young and intelligent as you are, you’re going into farming?”.
+This is the kind of mindset that Kaunda is determined to change.
 Change means finding ways to overhaul perceptions that farming is for the old, the poor and the weatherworn.
-It’s about drawing attention to new innovations in farming – crop development software, computer modelling to develop disease-resistant varieties, digital soil mapping – that are all making farming smarter, slicker and more profitable.
+It’s about drawing attention to new innovations in farming – crop development software, computer modeling to develop disease-resistant varieties, digital soil mapping – that are all making farming smarter, slicker and more profitable.

 It’s about showing that farming can engage educated, entrepreneurial young people who see a financially rewarding future in farming: it’s about making agriculture attractive.

-“In order to reach millennials, my success has stemmed from leveraging the power of technology to meet young people where the are and to shape the context of their community with their peers, which strengthens engagement, giving them a personal voice whereby currently they may not believe they have one.” says Jermyn Shannon, Founder of Global Technology Education LLC
+“In order to reach millennials, my success has stemmed from leveraging the power of technology to meet young people where the are and to shape the context of their community with their peers, which strengthens engagement, giving them a personal voice whereby currently they may not believe they have one,” says Jermyn Shannon, Founder of Global Technology Education LLC.

 Dr. Kaunda is confident that there is money to be made in agriculture, but she is careful to point out that the paybacks don’t come without hard work:

 “There is plenty of profit in agriculture, but getting past the initial investment stage requires commitment and perseverance.
-You need to be in it for the long haul”.
+You need to be in it for the long haul.”

 Financial hurdles